BDC Hamburger Icon

 Here are some reasons why you should create a responsive website for your business.

-They’ve become the norm.
+They’ve become the standard for accessibility.

 They have better SEO.